Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "name": contains a string value, representing the name of the page.
 - @c "background-color": a string specifying the page's background color.
 - @c "background-image": a string specifying the path to an image to use for the page's background.
+- @c "page-numbering": string specifying the numbering style that `PageNumber()` will return.
+  Available options are:
+  - @c "arabic"
+  Note that this will also reset the current page number to @c 1.
 - @c "rows": an array of rows, each containing items to draw on the page (layed out horizontally).\n
   - @c "items": An array of items in the current row.
     - @c "type": the type of object that the item is (e.g., @c Wisteria::Graphs::Table, @c Wisteria::Graphs::LinePlot, etc.)\n